-Beginning with Katrina to Ida, the National Flood Insurance Program has struggled with financial insolvency.
-The growing frequency of larger storms in the time of climate change, environmental degradation, and rising sea levels have only exacerbated this issue.
-Furthermore, hurricanes and floods have disproportionate impacts on the most socially, economically, and geographically vulnerable population, which experience the majority of the disaster burdens and minimum mitigation benefits (i.e., climate injustice and inequity).
+Beginning with Katrina to Ida disaster, the National Flood Insurance Program has struggled with financial insolvency.
+The growing frequency of larger storms in the time of climate change, rapid environmental degradation, and rising sea levels have only exacerbated this issue.
+Furthermore, hurricane storms and floods have disproportionate impacts on the most socioeconomically, geographically and historically vulnerable population, which experience the majority of the disaster burdens and minimum mitigation benefits (i.e., climate injustice and inequity).

-We are leveraging emerging tech (e.g., XR, AI, GIS) to confront climate change.
-Our inductive methodology and code to understand the underlying social, economic, political, infrastructure and geographical disparities will help us tailor the user journey for effective resilience planning.
-Without these direct paradigm shifts and technical interventions, the continued climate crisis will be most felt on the national scale by Indigenous, Brown, Black and low-income Americans; and internationally, by the most vulnerable population in the global south.
+We are leveraging emerging climate tech (e.g., GIS, BIM, AI, XR) to confront climate change.
+Our inductive data, code and method to better understand the underlying socioeconomic, urban planning and geographical disparities will help us distill the user journey for effective resilience climate action.
+Without these direct paradigm shifts and technical interventions, the continued climate crisis will be most felt on the United States national scale by Indigenous, Brown, Black, People of Color and low-income Americans; and internationally, by the most vulnerable population in the global south.